swaptacular/swpt_accounts/protocol.rst

 .. [#forbid-transfers] Server implementations SHOULD forbid incoming transfer for "scheduled for deletion" accounts.

-.. [#] How long this "some time" is, depends on how old an old `ConfigureAccount`_ message has to be, in order to be ignored.
+.. [#some-time] How long this "some time" is, depends on how old an old `ConfigureAccount`_ message has to be, in order to be ignored.
 The goal is to avoid the scenario in which an account is removed from server's database, but an old, wandering `ConfigureAccount`_ message "resurrects" it.

-.. [#] To do this, server implementations MUST compare the values of ``signal_ts`` and ``signal_seqnum`` fields in the received message, to the values of these fields in the latest applied `ConfigureAccount`_ message. ``signal_ts`` fields MUST be compared first, and only if they are equal, ``signal_seqnum`` fields MUST be compared as well.
-Note that when comparing ``signal_seqnum`` fields, server implementations MUST correctly deal with the possible 32-bit integer wrapping.
+.. [#compare-config] To do this, server implementations MUST compare the values of ``signal_ts`` and ``signal_seqnum`` fields in the received message, to the values of these fields in the latest applied `ConfigureAccount`_ message. ``signal_ts`` fields MUST be compared first, and only if they are equal, ``signal_seqnum`` fields MUST be compared as well.

+.. [#compare-seqnums] Note that when comparing "seqnum" fields, server implementations MUST correctly deal with the possible 32-bit integer wrapping.
 For example, to decide whether ``seqnum2`` is later than ``seqnum1``, the following expression may be used: ``0 < (seqnum2 - seqnum1) % 0x100000000 < 0x80000000``.
 Timestamps must also be compared with care, because precision might have been lost when they were saved to the database.

 PrepareTransfer